-As October approaches, we’re almost 10 months into one of the most challenging years in anyone’s memory.
+As October approaches, we’re almost 10 months into one of the most challenging years in anyone’s memory, including nonprofits, as they strive to engage association members.
 The COVID-19 pandemic impacted nearly every area of our lives in 2020, and we’re not quite over the effects.
 Several businesses and associations suffered great losses this year, but there’s a silver lining to the pandemic cloud: we’ve also gained resiliency and strength.

 At AJA Marketing, we work closely with a number of associations and small firms and yes, we did walk clients through a few rough patches in 2020.
 Yet, we’ve also witnessed some best practices in action.
 We’ve seen associations retain most of their members.
 In fact, some associations even saw increases in membership.